-Roughing in is done before the first visit from a building, electrical, or plumbing inspector.
+Roughing-in should be completed before the first visit from a building, electrical, or plumbing inspector.
 These inspections fit into the typical workflow like this:

 - Wall, floor, and ceiling systems are built and left open.
 No drywall is installed yet.

-- Electrician comes in and runs electrical wire from the service panel to various end points, such as outlet receptacles and light switches.
-Within each box, wire is left bare-ended and unattached.
+- The electrician comes in and runs an electrical wire from the service panel to various endpoints, such as outlet receptacles and light switches.
+Within each box, the wire is left bare-ended and unattached.

-- Around the same time, the plumber comes in and runs supply and drain pipes through studs and under floors to kitchen and bathroom sinks, showers, bathtubs, laundry rooms, etc.
+- Around the same time, the plumber comes in and runs supply and drain pipes through studs and under floors to kitchen and bathroom sinks, showers, bathtubs, or laundry rooms.

-- Drywall installers come in and hang and finish the drywall.
+- Drywall installers come in to hang and finish the drywall.

-- Electrician, plumber, and other tradesmen return and install the end-point devices, such as outlets, lights, and light switches for the electrician, and sinks, showers, and bathtubs for the plumber.
+- Electricians, plumbers, and other tradespeople return and install end-point devices, such as outlets, lights, and light switches for the electrician, and sinks, showers, and bathtubs for the plumber.

-- The building permit may be approved ("finaled") or not.
+- The building permit is approved (sometimes referred to as "finalled") or not.
 If the permit is not approved based on problems with the installation, the work must be corrected.
 The inspectors will return until work is completed to their satisfaction.

-However, in the event that an inspector should order a modification, or if a homeowner client asks for a change, the fact that the work remains accessible will make it easier for those changes to be made.
+If an inspector should order a modification, or if a homeowner client asks for a change, the fact that the work remains accessible will make it easier for those changes to be made.